 LivaNova evaluates the goodwill and indefinite-lived intangible assets for impairment annually on October 1st and whenever other facts and circumstances indicate that the carrying amounts of goodwill and other indefinite-lived intangible assets may not be recoverable.
 Estimating the fair value of goodwill and indefinite-lived intangible assets requires various assumptions, including revenue growth rates and discount rates.
 LivaNova performed a quantitative impairment assessment for its Cardiopulmonary and Neuromodulation reporting units as of October 1, 2023.
 The assessment was performed using management's current estimate of future cash flows.
-LivaNova concluded that the fair value of its Cardiopulmonary and Neuromodulation reporting units exceeded their carrying value by 23% and 528%, respectively.
-Therefore, LivaNova concluded that its Cardiopulmonary and Neuromodulation reporting units goodwill and indefinite-lived intangible assets were not impaired on the October 1, 2023 test date.
-LivaNova also performed a sensitivity analysis of the revenue growth rate for the Company's Cardiopulmonary and Neuromodulation reporting units as of October 1, 2023, and determined that a 0.5% decrease in the Cardiopulmonary or Neuromodulation growth rate would not result in an impairment of goodwill for the respective reporting units as of October 1, 2023 and determined that a 0.5% increase in the Cardiopulmonary or Neuromodulation discount rate would not result in an impairment of goodwill for the respective reporting units or indefinite-lived intangible assets.
+LivaNova concluded that the fair value of its Cardiopulmonary and Neuromodulation reporting value by 23% and 528%, respectively.
+Therefore, LivaNova concluded that its Cardiopulmonary and Neuromodulation reporting units' goodwill and indefinite-lived intangible assets were not impaired on the October 1, 2023 test date.
+LivaNova also performed a sensitivity analysis of the revenue growth rate for the Company's Cardiopulmonary and Neuromodulation reporting units as of October 1, 2023, and determined that a 0.5% decrease in the Cardiopulmonary or Neuromodulation growth rate would not result in an impairment of goodwill for the respective reporting units or indefinite-lived intangible assets.
+Similarly, LivaNova performed a sensitivity analysis of the discount rate for the same reporting units as of October 1, 2023 and determined that a 0.5% increase in the Cardiopulmonary or Neuromodulation discount rate would not result in an impairment of goodwill for the respective reporting units or indefinite-lived intangible assets.